alejandroVasquez812/MCK/README.md

 ### Instructions to run the language:
-1. Run a terminal inside the folder where the parser,lexer and intermidiate code reside.
+1. Run the code in pycharm  inside the folder where the parser,lexer and intermidiate code reside.
 ```bash
 python calc.py
 ```